hapax/hapax.github.io/assets/simple-physics.md

 number is close to $1$.

 A more serious problem is the overabundance of parameters.
-For instance, if we included the mass of the sphere in the calculation above, we would not be able to solve the equations for $a, b$ and $c$, or rather, there would be an *infinite* number of solutions.
+If we included the mass of the sphere in the second example, dimensional analysis would fail: we would not be able to solve the equations for $a, b$ and $c$, or rather, there would be an *infinite* number of solutions.
 Which one do we pick?
 With three basic dimensions $M, L, T$, you can have at most three relevant parameters, since each parameter comes with an unknown $(a,